Accessible Arts

 Information Session

-FY 2025 Accessible Arts Information Session and Q&A with Program Officers
+FY 2026 Accessible Arts Information Session and Q&A with Program Officer

-Learn more about the FY 2025 Accessible Arts grant program.
-This virtual information session provides details about the program purpose, eligibility, and application process.
+Learn more about the FY 2026 Accessible Arts grant program.
+This virtual information session will provide details about the program purpose, eligibility, and application process.
+There will be time at the end of the session for a live Q&A with the program officer.

-The Arts Board hosted two virtual sessions giving a high-level overview of the grant programs offered for organizations in fiscal year 2025.
-Potential applicants may wish to review the recording of either of these sessions to help determine which is the best fit for their work.
+The Arts Board hosted two virtual sessions giving a high-level overview of the grant programs offered for organizations in fiscal year 2026.
+Potential applicants may wish to review the recording of this session to help determine which program is the best fit for their work.
 Note that the program specific information session linked above will provide a more in-depth understanding of the Accessible Arts grant program for potential applicants.

 Sample applications